jonnyhoeven/workshop/README.md

 kubectl apply -f ./namespace/argocd/repository/argocd.Repository.yaml -n argocd
 ```

-- The [repository](https://argocd.k3d.local/settings/repos) is now visible in the argocd UI.
+- The [repository](https://argocd.k3d.local/settings/repos) is now visible in the ArgoCD UI.

 - The [application](./namespace/argocd/application/cat-app.Application.yaml) file is also already in the repository,
   update